Hawkman (Carter Hall): DC Rebirth

 Carter's search ends at the former site of Krypton.
 He is transported through time to Krypton's last day and encounters his past self Catar-Ol, a historian and tutor to Kara Zor-El, the future Supergirl.
-Unlike other reincarnations, Catar also possesses past life memories and is aware of the Deathbringers.
+Unlike other reincarnations, Catar-Ol also possesses past life memories and is aware of the Deathbringers.
 He is working to build a weapon to defeat the Deathbringers, to which the trail of clues lead, but he is unable to complete it before Krypton's destruction.
-Carter is disheartened but Catar encourages him to find another way to save Earth, telling him he must "be the weapon".
+Carter is disheartened but Catar-Ol encourages him to find another way to save Earth, telling him he must "be the weapon".
 Carter returns to Earth and seeks help from Madame Xanadu.
 The Deathbringers attack London and Idamm personally engages Carter.
 Carter beats Idamm in single combat but is overwhelmed by the numbers of the Deathbringers.
 Taking control of the timeshifts, Carter summons all of his past selves to the present to aid him in the battle.
 The Hawkmen put up a valiant fight but the Deathbringers are revealed to be immortal and seemingly unbeatable.

 Idamm orders the planet destroyed but Carter rallies the Hawkmen to attack the Deathbringer's ships, disabling their weapons.
 Meanwhile, Carter duels with Idamm again.
 Carter beats Idamm down.
 Idamm eventually yields and surrenders the role of general to Carter, who orders the Deathbringers to stand down.
 Before returning to their proper places in the timestream, the other Hawkmen transfer their memories to Hall, allowing him to remember his full history for the first time.

 Carter discovered another of his past lives in the form of Sky Tyrant, who was Carter Hall's reincarnation on Earth-3 and learned about his origins as Ktar Deathbringer and the debt he must pay.
 Sky Tyrant is afraid of dying and decides to prolong his 'immortality' and add to the debt by killing people on his Earth.
-After dying, Sky Tyrant is locked away in Carter's subconscious until the latter is infected by the Batman Who Laughs and a recent encounter with Shadow Thief caused Sky Tyrant to reemerge and trap Carter in his own consciousness.
+After dying, Sky Tyrant is locked away in Carter's subconscious until the latter is infected by The Batman Who Laughs and a recent encounter with Shadow Thief caused Sky Tyrant to reemerge and trap Carter in his own consciousness.
 Sky Tyrant is confronted by Shayera Hol/Hawkwoman but soon escapes before she can defeat him.
 Using their shared consciousness, Sky Tyrant wishes to learn more about their history through the secret Black Journal.